bassanio/singlecell-Analysis-G/README.md

 **Step (a): Demuxlet**

-Deconvoluation and Identification of sample identity of multuplexed singlecell run is done using program Demuxlet.
-The program uses the genotype information inf form of VCF  along with the bam output from cellranger to predict the likelihood to assign a barcode to a specific sample.
+Deconvoluation and Identification of sample identity of multiplexed singlecell run is done using program Demuxlet.
+The program uses the genotype information in form of VCF along with the bam output from cellranger to predict the likelihood to assign a barcode to a specific sample.
 ```
 demuxlet --sam pool001/outs/possorted_genome_bam.bam \
 --vcf Filtered_2.Sorted.vcf.gz  --field GT \